burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Rule - 1: If the class has no user-declared constructors, then the compiler will try to generate a default constructor.

 The existence of a user-defined destructor means that the class has special logic to destroy the object, and as a consequence, the class may have some invariants in the class.
-In this case, it's dangerous for the compiler to generate a move constructor:
+In this case, *it's dangerous for the compiler to generate a move constructor*:

 > Rule - 2: If a class has a user-declared destructor, the compiler will not generate the move operator and move assign operation.